SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 * [Norman Borlaug](https://en.wikipedia.org/wiki/Norman_Borlaug)<sup id="fn2a">[[2](#fn2)]</sup>,
 father of the "Green Revolution", new species of cereal grains which now feed most of humanity.

+## Petrov and a Skepticism of Authority: Do What's Right, Not What's Asked

 Today is the anniversary of Petrov's decision not to follow orders that would almost certainly led to the extinction of humanity.
 I first learned about the details of his story from